 When they moved into an apartment near Colonial’s Overland Park location, Betsy began working as a leasing consultant while seeking a church home.
 Several people told her to visit the “church on the hill” located on 95th and South KC.
 Her family felt right at home, with people reaching out to greet and welcome them.
 A few years later, God abundantly blessed their lives with the birth of a son, David.

 As Betsy and her family continued to worship at Colonial, God was at work in her life, drawing her deeper into the ministry of care and compassion for others who go through many of life’s difficult circumstances.
 Her heart stirred with a desire to work in the Care Ministry, at least someday, so Betsy continued to pray.
 That prayer was answered seven years ago when she became Colonial’s Care Coordinator.
 God had great plans for the ministry and created an amazing vehicle, Colonial Cares, for the Colonial church family to care and pray more fully for one another.

-Pastor Todd is the Quivira Campus Pastor.
+Pastor Todd is the Overland Park Campus Pastor.
 He grew up on a farm and came to faith in Christ at a summer camp.
 As he grew up, he knew he wanted to help people, so he thought he would become a medical doctor.
 Instead, his path led him into the world of business, and eventually, Christian ministry.